 The How-to of Glowing Skin

-Incorporate healthy skin care rituals to your daily life by making a conscious effort to stick to the following recommendations for the next 30 days…
+So how do you really get glowing skin?
+Incorporate healthy skincare rituals to your daily life by making a conscious effort to stick to the following recommendations for the next 30 days…

 DIET & NUTRITION

-• Reduce stress by learning how to cope with daily.
+Reduce stress.
 Practice meditation, give yourself a massage, have a relaxing bath, go for a walk, practice yoga, simple breathing exercises or whatever else it is that helps to maintain your sense of calm and a balanced state of mind.